Katharine McCormick: Philanthropist

 Inspired by her husband's diagnosis, Katharine was determined to find a cure.
 Believing that Stanley's illness was a defective adrenal gland, and could be treated with hormone treatment, she established the Neuroendocrine Research Foundation from 1927 to 1947 at Harvard Medical School, and subsidized the publication of the journal Endocrinology.
 Originally called the "Stanley R. McCormick Memorial Foundation for Neuro- Endocrine Research Corporation", it was the first U.S institute to launch research on the link between endocrinology and mental illness.
 She also created a research center for the care of the mentally ill at Worcester State Hospital.
 Her mother Josephine died on November 16, 1937, at age 91 leaving her an estate of more than 10 million dollars.
 Stanley died on January 19, 1947, at age 72 leaving an estate of over 35 million dollars to Katharine.
 She spent five years settling his estate, 85% of which went to pay inheritance taxes.

 In 1953 McCormick met Gregory Goodwin Pincus through Margaret Sanger.
-Pincus had been working on developing a hormonal birth control method since 1951 and his own research laboratory, the Worcester Foundation for Experimental Biology.
+Pincus had been working on developing a hormonal birth control method since 1951 at his own research laboratory, the Worcester Foundation for Experimental Biology.
 The drug company that supported Pincus stopped funding his pioneering research because he had yet to make a profit.
 As a result, McCormick started to fund Pincus's research foundation.
 The donations started at $100,000 annually, and later $150,000-$180,000 up until her death in 1967.
 In sum, McCormick had provided $2 million (around $20 million today) of her own money for the development of the oral contraceptive pill.
 The Food and Drug Administration (FDA) approved the sale of the Pill in 1957 for menstrual disorders and added contraception to its indications in 1960.
 Even after the pill was approved, she continued to fund Pincus's lab and research on ways into improving birth control research through the 1960s.